jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step3.md

 # Testing connection:

-Althogh access control is not enabled, we can connect with the following user which has been created before:
+Although access control is not enabled, we can connect with the following user which has been created before:
 - username   - read_user
 - password   - gswmongo
 - [authSource](https://docs.mongodb.com/upcoming/reference/connection-string/#mongodb-urioption-urioption.authSource) - module1